El Segundo, California: History

-The El Segundo and Los Angeles coastal area was first settled by the Tongva (or Gabrieleños) Native American tribes thousands of years ago.
+The El Segundo and Los Angeles coastal area was first settled by the Tongva (or Gabrieleños) Native American tribes.
 The area was once a part of Rancho Sausal Redondo ("Round Willow Patch Ranch").
 Rancho Sausal Redondo extended from Playa Del Rey in the north to Redondo Beach in the south.
-Originally a Mexican land grant owned by Antonio Ygnacio Avila, the rancho was later purchased by a Scottish baronet named Sir Robert Burnett.
-After his return to Scotland, the property was purchased by then-manager of the rancho, Daniel Freeman.
+Originally a Mexican land grant owned by Antonio Ygnacio Avila, the rancho was later purchased by a Scottish baronet named Sir Robert Burnett in 1860.
+After his return to Scotland in 1873, the property was purchased by then-manager of the rancho, Daniel Freeman.
 Daniel Freeman sold portions of the rancho to several persons.
 George H. Peck owned the 840 acre of land where the Chevron Refinery now sits.
+The city acquired its name ("the second" in Spanish) due to being the second Standard Oil refinery on the West Coast when Standard Oil of California purchased the 840 acres of land in 1911.
 Peck also developed land in neighboring El Porto, where a street still bears his name.
-The city earned its name ("the second" in Spanish), as it was the site of the second Standard Oil refinery on the West Coast (the first was at Richmond in Northern California), when Standard Oil of California purchased the farm land in 1911.

 The city was incorporated in 1917.
 The Standard Oil Company was renamed Chevron in 1984.
 The El Segundo refinery entered its second century of operation in 2011.

 The Douglas Aircraft Company plant in El Segundo was one of the major aircraft manufacturing facilities in California during World War II.
 It was one of the major producers of SBD Dauntless dive bombers, which achieved fame in the Battle of Midway.
 The facility, now operated by Northrop Grumman, is still an aircraft plant.

+In 2009, a pair of local artists discovered the Smoky Hollow area, which mainly consisted of commercial properties.
+Other artists started to migrate as they had been priced out of Venice Beach and Culver City.
+Not long after the Tech Industry discovered Smoky Hollow.

+On the evening of 2 October 2025 an explosion occurred and a fire erupted at the Chevron refinery, which produces 276,000 barrels of crude oil daily.